I am grateful that the Gallatin River Task Force is leading the charge to protect and respect our rivers.

 One of the biggest challenges to face our community is how growth will impact our water supply, and what to do with our wastewater.
 By taking on the role of host for this initiative, the Task Force is helping guide the discussions as we work toward developing a water resource management plan for our growing resort community.
 The forum includes a very diverse group of more than 35 local, regional, and state stakeholders that we believe will solve this very important issue.

-Big Sky Water Conservation Program
+Big Sky Water Conservation

-The Big Sky Water Conservation Program is one of only two municipal water conservation program in Montana.
+Big Sky Water Conservation is one of only two municipal water conservation program in Montana.
 Fresh, clean water is a limited resource and the amount of water each of us uses every day impacts our neighbors, local fisheries and wildlife, and downstream users.
 Through our program, we aim to reduce current water use and plan for a more efficient future use by incentivizing and awarding our community’s participation in efforts that prioritize water conservation.

 Upper Gallatin Drought & Water Supply Planning

 The Task Forces facilitated a series of public meetings to engage the community about drought and water supply issues.
 Through a locally-driven, stakeholder-lead process the community discussed impacts and vulnerabilities to plan mitigation and response actions to build a more resilient community and watershed.
 This effort is part of a larger, basin-wide partnership between conservation districts, non-profits, federal agencies and other interested parties to forge resilience against the threats to water resources in the Upper Missouri Basin.
-Join the conversation today.